Cyberk-vn/untitled-wallet/packages/proto-types/README.md

-This package is used inside the keplr-wallet library.
+This package is used inside the titan-wallet library.
 The protobuf option differs from cosmjs.
 There’s no guarantee that this could be used with cosmjs, as it’s also not recommended.

 This package is created by proto-types-gen directory.